-By the end of this blog, you will have a better idea of what they do, where they do it, and why they’re a good idea.
+This blog will explore the basics of PAM and familiarise you with its variations, giving you a better idea of what they do, where they do it, and why they’re a good idea.

-With directory services and other back end services, this becomes more of an issue.
-If this was a secure location that we needed access to, we would put the keys in a box and make people sign them out when they needed them.
+If this was a secure physical location that people needed access to, we would put the keys in a box and make people sign them out only when they needed them.

-So, why do we have PIM and PAM?
+So, why do we have both PIM and PAM?
 Simply put, we have two different directory environments – Active Directory (AD) and Azure Active Directory (AAD).
-One being on-premises (AD), and one in the cloud (AAD).
+One being on-premises (AD) and one in the Cloud (AAD).
 PAM deals with elevated privileges on-premises with any system that uses Active Directory to control the access.
 PIM does the same sort of thing for access to roles in Azure AD.